 “For the first time in six months,” Burns wrote, “the US oil market is flirting with backwardation, where the spot price is higher than one- or three-month dated delivery – a sign of a tightening market and, potentially, a shortage.”

-According to another report, prompt-month July contract for West Texas Intermediate (WTI) crude was 27 cents lower than second-month August this week.
+According to another report, the prompt-month July contract for West Texas Intermediate (WTI) crude was 27 cents lower than second-month August this week.
 That was the narrowest spread since Dec.
 19 and compares to a month ago when it was at a $1.50 discount.
-While prices at the pump are still reasonable, the

 Beyond that, the oil and gas industry has come out of this mini-slump leaner and meaner.
-A Goldman Sachs report said that US oil production will grow by 155,000 barrels per day in the fourth quarter of 2015 compared with the same period in 2014 as cheap money and more efficient drilling technology allows tight oil producers to continue drilling in spite of OPEC’s best efforts to close them down.
+A Goldman Sachs report noted that US oil production will grow by 155,000 barrels per day in the fourth quarter of 2015 compared with the same period in 2014, as cheap money and more efficient drilling technology allow tight oil producers to continue drilling in spite of OPEC’s best efforts to close them down.

 According to the American Petroleum Institute, investments in updating US energy infrastructure alone could generate an estimated $1.14 trillion in capital investments by 2025.

 The cost of construction materials, overall, is poised for an increase.
 This includes wood and other non-metal construction inputs.